In Chapter 7 Bankruptcy, you normally have secured, unsecured, and priority debts, as well as administrative fees (like your court filing fee).

 In some cases, you may wish to surrender a piece of real estate – perhaps a rental property that you had, or a home that is no longer affordable or reasonable for you to keep.
-You can surrender real estate in a Chapter 7.
-(If you wish to keep your home, there are exemptions you can use.
-Read our blog about Tennessee State Exemptions for real estate.)
+You can surrender real estate in a Chapter 7 Bankruptcy.
+If you wish to keep your home, there are exemptions you can use.

 The law does not force a mortgage creditor to foreclose on surrendered real estate.
 In fact, it can take a mortgage creditor many months to foreclose in some instances.